 The ‘business requirements document’ is one of the most frequently used terms referring to a project’s ‘treasure map.’
 Requirements specification, product requirement document, design specifications, functional specifications, functional spec, technical details of a project, tech spec, project spec, or simply specs - all used when speaking of the document, and the list is still not complete.

-Some use the terms interchangeably when referring to the same document, while others identify different types of a specification by these words.
+Some use the terms interchangeably when referring to the same technical specifications document, while others identify different types of technical specifications by these words.
 Still, it would be fair to say that there are two primary types of specifications: